Bijections between planar maps and planar linear normal $\lambda$-terms with connectivity condition: Bijection from -terms in to degree trees and refined enumeration

 Given the bijection from $\redskl$ to degree trees, which are also in bijection with bipartite planar maps, we can transfer enumeration results from maps to $\lambda$-terms via degree trees.
 Some statistics are also transferred alongside.

 We first define several statistics on reduced skeletons.
-Given $S \in \redskl_n$, we denote by $\excess(S)$ the number of leaves without a matching unary node, $\applv(S)$ the number of binary nodes whose right child is a leaf, $\appla(S)$ the number of binary nodes whose right child is also a binary node, and $\uchain_k(S)$ the number of maximal chains of unary nodes of length $k$.
-Clearly, we have $\excess(S) = \leaf(S) - \unary(S)$.
-In the language of $\lambda$-terms, $\excess(S)$ corresponds to the number of abstractions at the beginning of the original term minus one (from the leaf in Proposition~\ref{prop:lambda-root} deleted in the reduced skeleton), $\applv(S)$ the number of applications of terms to a variable, $\appla(S)$ the number of applications of terms to another application, and $\uchain_k(S)$ the number of maximal consecutive abstractions of length $k$, except the one at the root.
+Given $S \in \redskl_n$, we denote by $\applv(S)$ the number of binary nodes whose right child is a leaf, $\appla(S)$ the number of binary nodes whose right child is also a binary node, and $\uchain_k(S)$ the number of maximal chains of unary nodes of length $k$.
+In the language of $\lambda$-terms, the excess $\excess(S)$ is the number of abstractions at the beginning of the original term minus one (from the deleted leaf in Proposition~\ref{prop:lambda-root}), $\applv(S)$ the number of applications of terms to a variable, $\appla(S)$ the number of applications of terms to another application, and $\uchain_k(S)$ the number of maximal consecutive abstractions of length $k$, except the one at the root.

 Now we introduce some statistics on degree trees.
 Given $(T, \ell)$ a degree tree, we denote by $\lnode(T, \ell)$ the number of leaves in $T$, by $\znode(T, \ell)$ the number of internal nodes whose leftmost descending edge has label $0$, by $\rlabel(T,\ell)$ the label of the root in $(T, \ell)$, and by $\edge_k(T, \ell)$ the number of edges with label $k \geq 1$.
 We then have the following transfer of statistics.